MAIF/otoroshi/manual/src/main/paradox/entities/organizations.md

 # Organizations

 The resources of Otoroshi are grouped by `Organization`.
-This the most high level for grouping resources.
+This the highest level for grouping resources.

 An organization have a unique `id`, a `name` and a `description`.
 As all Otoroshi resources, an Organization have a list of tags and metadata associated.